30 Apr Getting Utilities to Undeveloped Land

 Contact the utility company to provide them the installation details, including the home’s distance from the road, the location of your property, and the amperage you need.
 Meet the utility representative at your property for a site evaluation.

 You will need to decide on a water source.
 You typically have two options: connect to city water or dig a well.
 Although it might be more affordable to dig a well, you will need to check the water quality at the site before deciding.
-More often than not, well systems need filtration to remove bacteria and salts.

 Connecting to the city or municipal water is more convenient but can be costly.
 If the public water main you are connecting to is on a public road, you will need certain mandatory permits.